📊 Projekt

 • Model guidance via explanations to turn classifiers into segmentation models

-• PURE method for disentangling polysemantic neurons via relevant circuits
+• PURE method for turning polysemantic neurons into pure features via circuit identification

 Expected Outcomes

-• Development of conditional independence tests (CITs) for structured data such as images, based on deep learning-based data embeddings
+• Development of conditional independence tests (CITs) for structured data such as images, leveraging deep learning for data embedding

-• Ensuring Type-I error control under large amounts of the null hypothesis of conditional independence
+• Ensuring Type-I error control under large quantities of the null hypothesis of conditional independence

-• Increasing statistical power through transfer learning, optimally learned embeddings, and powerful CITs specifically tailored for these embeddings
+• Increasing statistical power through transfer learning, optimally learned embeddings, and powerful CITs specifically adapted to these embeddings

-• Provision of efficient algorithms and user-friendly software for application in research
+• Provision of efficient algorithms and user-friendly software for application in large-scale biomedical datasets such as the UK Biobank

 • Provision of sample size and power calculations for CITs to enable researchers to plan experiments based on scientific questions